Uraz04/accessibility-refactor-project/README.md

 # accessibility-refactor-project
-Refactoring an existing HTML webpage with accessibility as the focal area of improvement.
-This project includes refactoring the code for titles, semantic html elements, accessible alt attributes as well as keeping the order logical and clear.
+The current HTML webpage requires improvements notably around accessibility as it lacks in that domain.
+Ensuring webpages meet certain accessibility guidelines allows audiences with disabilities/ requirements to navigate the webpages with ease.
+In order to achieve this, this project requires refactoring an existing HTML webpage with accessibility as the focal area of improvement.
+This project also includes refactoring the code for titles, semantic html elements, accessible alt attributes as well as keeping the order logical and clear.

 ## User Story